Learn how to make Birthday Cake Pops with Sprinkles with this fun, easy recipe and tutorial!

 These Birthday Cake Pops with Sprinkles are sure to impress your guests.
 They’re beautiful to look at, and they’re totally delicious, too.

-If you’ve never cake pops before, this is the recipe for you.
+If you’ve never cake pops before, these Confetti Cake Pops are the recipe for you.
 These pops aren’t difficult to make (although they take a bit of time), and I’ll lead you through the process step by step.
 Plus, those cute sprinkles will cover up any little mistakes you might make!

 Are you ready to get started?